Field List in Blazor Pivot Table Component

 OnActionBegin

-The event OnActionBegin triggers when the UI actions such as sorting, filtering, aggregation or edit calculated field, that are present in the field list UI begin.
-This allows user to identify the current action being performed at runtime.
-It has the following parameters:
+The OnActionBegin event triggers when UI actions such as sorting, filtering, aggregation, or editing calculated fields begin in the field list.
+This event allows users to identify the current action being performed at runtime and provides the following parameters:

 NOTE